What is competitor analysis?

 Familiarise yourself with your competitors’ lead and sales process by venturing down it yourself.
 Watch a tutorial, book a demo, or make contact with their sales teams to see how much of the process is gated, how seamless things are, and how long responses take.

 Similarly, competitors’ customer service is also something to keep an eye on: how do your rivals handle it?
 Take a look at Twitter complaints and note down their response times, or you could even email them with a ‘query’ of your own.

 Using competitor research to understand the wider picture

-At this point, it’s time to gather insight on your designated topics from the point of view of the consumer, and today, marketers have various tools available to them to do this – surveys, social media listening and purchasing panel data (E.g. Nielsen Panel, IRI), each serving a particular purpose.
+At this point, it’s also useful to gather insight on your designated topics from the point of view of the consumer.
+Marketers have various tools available to them to do this – surveys, social media listening, and purchasing panel data (E.g. Nielsen Panel, IRI), each serving a particular purpose.

 Brands can leverage surveys to assess attitudes; passive data can be used to understand behaviour; and panels for market penetration and share.
 All of these, when used together, help to understand the sentiment and opinion about particular topics and competitors and give a broader view of the market.

 You may want to segment this research too, so you can see how different audiences behave differently from competitors in the market.
 This will help you to establish where you are performing strongly, and how you can improve in relation to your competitors.
 Whilst knowing this information is great, it’s just as important to listen and act on the insights that arise from it.

 - Free eBook: The ultimate guide to conducting market research

 There are tools to help with this.
 For example, the Qualtrics BrandXM platform can help you focus on the important points of action recommended in the platform.

 Qualitative collection methods also play an important role.
 For example, social media listening tools are great at helping understand the share of voice and can help you set key metric benchmarks.